myhotelshop/interview-task/README.md

 - If you want to clean the project and start over you just have to run ```make clean install run```
 - To view the API documentation please run the command ```make api-docs``` or browser to http://localhost:8088/docs/
 - For more command please type ```make``` or ```make help```

+To execute requests on Swagger documentation you need first to authorize yourself by acquiring a JWT token using the /auth endpoint in the Swagger docs and copy the value of the token then press on Authorize and place the value and authorize.
+You can now execute requests to different endpoints.

+The seeded platform IDS are:
+- trivago (1)
+- TripAdvisor (2)
+- Kayak (3)

+The seefed customer IDS are:
+- Advertiser1 (1)
+- Advertiser2 (2)